ExaWorks/psij-python/README-dev.md

 There are two ways to build the documentation.
-One is the plain one, where the plain Sphinx output is desired, and the other is the themed version that is meant to integrate with the web site.
+One is the plain one, where the plain Sphinx output is desired, and the other is the themed version that is meant to integrate with the website.

 !!!
 Note